 - Use sales engagement technology that will help you make more dials, have more conversations, send more emails, drive sales productivity, and do so in a smart manner by using sales intent data from top data providers.

 Use the Right Technology

-The right sales engagement platform technology, like a powerful human (yes, you read that right) agent-assisted dialer, like our Team Dialer for outbound calling, can save your B2B sales team time, improve sales productivity, and ease their stress.
-Sales engagement platforms also remove the gruntwork of navigating through phone trees and getting past gatekeepers, so your sales reps can focus on what they do best -- having sales conversations that lead to meetings and sales.
+The right sales engagement platform, which should include a powerful human (yes, you read that right) agent-assisted dialer, like our Team Dialer for outbound calling, can save your B2B sales team time, improve sales productivity, and ease their stress.
+Sales engagement software also removes the gruntwork of navigating through phone trees and getting past gatekeepers, so your sales reps can focus on what they do best -- having sales conversations that lead to meetings and sales.

 Email and call cadences are another part of a sales engagement platform that can’t be overlooked.
 To create a consistent experience across prospects, sales reps should utilize sales cadence software like TruCadence to send emails and create call tasks at the right time in the buyer’s journey.

-Reach out to us here at ConnectLeader today to learn more about our entire suite of sales engagement software, including Team Dialer, our human agent-assisted dialer.
+Reach out to us here at ConnectLeader today to learn more about our entire suite of multi-channel sales engagement software, including Team Dialer, our human agent-assisted dialer.
 Simply click here or give us a call at 800-955-5040.